 When the UE performing an Initial Registration has both a valid EPS GUTI and a native 5G-GUTI, the UE shall also indicate the native 5G-GUTI as Additional GUTI.
 If more than one native 5G-GUTIs are available, the UE shall select the 5G-GUTI in decreasing order of preference among items (ii)-(iv) in the list above.

+When registering with an SNPN with 5G-GUTI as UE identity, the UE shall only use the 5G-GUTI previously assigned by the same SNPN.